Youth Exchange section

 - Meet the grade and age requirements set for their country

-- Be enrolled in a secondary school at the time of application, or not have completed more than 11 years of school
+- Be enrolled in a secondary school at the time of application, and not to have completed secondary school before arriving to the U.S.

 - Have an academic standing of good or better